BDehapiot/ETH-ScopeM_Gkountidi/report/REPORT.md

 # ETH-ScopeM_Gkountidi

 ## Contact
-Benoit Dehapiot
 benoit.dehapiot@scopem.ethz.ch

 ## Overview

+Measure lymphatic vessel contractions before and after control or inhibitor injection.

 ## Procedure

+We first segment the lymphatic vessels using a custom-trained U-Net network and then monitor vessel contractions by measuring their radius variation over time.
+Deep-learning segmentation was necessary t

 ### 1. Lymphatic vessel segmentation

-Comment

 #### 1.1 Format training data